 - Sotol Vista Overlook

-Our first full day in Big Bend was spent exploring this western side of the park.
-There'd be enough to keep you busy for two days if you wanted to do all the hikes.
+Our first full day in Big Bend was spent exploring the western side of the park.
+If you wanted to do all the hikes, there would be enough to keep you busy for two days.

-The ease with which you can hike into the canyon doesn't diminish the surroundings, which feature 1,500-foot walls of rock reminiscent of Game of Thrones.
+The ease with which you can hike into the canyon doesn't diminish the surroundings, which feature 1,500-foot rock walls reminiscent of Game of Thrones.

 The Rio Grande River flows through the canyon, providing a natural border between the United States to the north (right side) and Mexico to the south (left side).

-As we learned, the hike will only get you about 0.7 of a mile into the canyon, at which point the ground runs out, and there's only the river that continues.
+As we learned, the hike only takes about 0.7 of a mile into the canyon, at which point the ground runs out, and only the river continues.

-Guided raft, canoe, and kayak river trips offer visitors the opportunity to paddle up to 21 miles through the Santa Elena Canyon.
+Guided raft, canoe, and kayak river trips allow visitors to paddle up to 21 miles through the Santa Elena Canyon.

-Choose from a day trip to a two to three-day trip with camping.
+You can choose from a day trip to a two—to three-day trip with camping.
 The time required can vary depending on the water levels and conditions.

 The Terlingua Abajo campground is just a few miles away.
 It's a pretty simple campground and doesn't come with hookups or water, but it provides space for a vehicle and room for a large family tent.
 You'll need a backcountry permit to camp anywhere in Big Bend National Park, and this is available online or at the visitor centers.